kgateway-dev/kgateway/docs/content/guides/security/opa/_index.md

 ## Before you begin

 1. [Install Gloo Edge in a Kubernetes cluster]({{% versioned_link_path fromRoot="/installation/gateway/kubernetes/" %}}).
 2. [Follow the OPA documentation](https://www.openpolicyagent.org/docs/latest/kubernetes-tutorial/) to set up OPA as an admission controller in your cluster.
-In this mode, OPA validates Kubernetes objects before they become visible to other controllers that act on them, including Gloo Edge.
+Then, OPA validates Kubernetes objects before they become visible to other controllers that act on them, including Gloo Edge.

 Depending on your security preferences, you might want to create a separate cluster role and role binding to restrict Gloo Edge resources to view-only permissions, such as in the following example.